The best local moving companies in New Jersey

 - Elevator reservation: One common issue you should handle ahead of your move is reserving the building’s elevator and finding out their rules for using the elevator.

 - State licensing: The New Hampshire Department of Transportation (NHDOT) is the agency tasked with regulating and overseeing movers that offer relocation services within the state.
 If you’ve already moved and had a dispute with your moving company, they may be able to help resolve the issue, but you’ll need to file a formal complaint first.
-Make sure the moving company you use has proper licensing before hiring them.
+Make sure your moving company has the right licenses before you book with them.

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form so that all your mail will get properly forwarded to New Hampshire.
 Get started here.